Author: Jarod Bona

 For those of you that aren’t antitrust attorneys, I thought it might be useful if I explained what it is that we do.

 Businesses compete in the marketplace, but they also compete in the courtroom, for better or worse.
-And when they do, their big weapon is often a federal antitrust claim (with accompanying treble damages and attorneys’ fees), but they may also be armed with other claims, including trade secret statutes, Lanham Act, patent, tortious interference (particularly popular in business disputes), unfair competition, unfair and deceptive trade practices, and others.
+And when they do, their big weapon is often a federal antitrust claim (with accompanying treble damages and attorneys’ fees), but they may also be armed with other claims, including trade secret statutes, Lanham Act (both false advertising and trademark), intellectual property, tortuous interference (particularly popular in business disputes), unfair competition, unfair and deceptive trade practices, and others.

 Antitrust lawyers study markets and competition and are the warriors of courtroom competition between competitors.
 If you have a legal dispute with a competitor, you should call your friendly antitrust attorney.

 Antitrust litigation itself is great fun.
 The cases are usually significant, document heavy, with difficult legal questions and an emphasis on economic testimony.
-Some of them even involve class actions.
+Some of them even involve class actions or multi-district litigation.

 But nowadays allowing big firm associates to perform document review is like washing your car with hundred dollar bills—flashy but stupid.
-There are many third-party providers, like Pangea3 of Thomson Reuters, that can handle document review, organization, and production much more effectively and efficiently than the typical law firm.
+There are many third-party providers, like Pangea3 of Thomson Reuters, or Integreon, or Lighthouse that can handle document review, organization, and production much more effectively and efficiently than the typical law firm.

 If you have an antitrust case and your attorney says that they are just going to have their associates review several hundred thousand (or more) documents, you might want to ask about alternatives (if you care about money, that is).
 Seriously, look into it.